sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The ISO 19770-2:2015 SWID specification describes use of the "swid" and "swidpath" URI schemes, which are currently in use in implementations.
 This document continues this use for CoSWID.
 The following subsections provide registrations for these schemes in to ensure that a permanent registration exists for these schemes that is suitable for use in the SWID and CoSWID specifications.

 ### "swid" URI Scheme Registration
-SWID or CoSWID by the referenced tag's tag-id.
-This URI needs to be resolved in the context of the endpoint by software that can lookup other SWID or CoSWID tags.
-For example, "swid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c" references the tag with the tag-id value "2df9de35-0aff-4a86-ace6-f7dddd1ade4c".

 There is a need for a scheme name that can be used in URIs that point to a specific SWID/CoSWID tag by that tag's tag-id, such as the use of the link entry as described in section {{model-link}}) of this document.
 Since this scheme is used in a standards track document and an ISO standard, this scheme needs to be used without fear of conflicts with current or future actual schemes.
 The scheme "swid" is hereby registered as a 'permanent' scheme for that purpose.